B

 Electricity use for home heating in Vermont

-Electric heat pump systems for home heating are decreasing in demand in Vermont.
-Since 2018, the number of homes heating with electricity shot up from 2895 to 3566, a 23 % change.
+Electric heat pump systems for home heating are increasing in demand in Vermont.
+Since 2017, the number of homes heating with electricity jumped from 14,035 to 36,366, a 159% change.

 Adoption of solar home heating systems in Vermont

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 335 homes in Vermont are heated with active solar arrays.
-This is a 102 % regression from 2018, when 166 homes incorporated active solar heating.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 1,820 homes in Vermont are heated with active solar arrays.
+This is a 197% gain from 2017, when 612 homes used active solar heating.

 Vermont Homeowner’s Guide to Selecting an Oil Company

-For Vermont families heating with heating oil, selecting which of the 40 heating oil companies that serve Vermont plays a big role in determining how much money is spent on heating each winter.
+For Vermont homes heating with heating oil, selecting which of the 41 heating oil companies that serve Vermont makes a big difference.

-Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system pick one of the 3 “full-service” oil companies that serve Vermont.
-Full service companies such as Packard Fuels or offer customers annual contracts which consist of a combined package of both automatic heating oil delivery and boiler repair.
-With an automatic heating oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
-The family does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who want a “set-it-and-forget-it” heating system pick one of the 4 “full-service” oil companies that serve Vermont.
+Full service companies such as Packard Fuels or offer customers annual contracts which consist of a combined package of both automatic number two heating oil delivery and HVAC repair.
+With an automatic oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
+The homeowner does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are budget-conscious.
-With discount oil companies, in exchange for lower prices, you monitor the oil level in your tank, and you place an oil order when you're running low.
-Some of the 2 Vermont cash heating oil companies serving Vermont include BART Energy Llc Inc and Jam Fuel Llc.
-Vermont Heating Oil Company Statistics Oil Companies Serving Vermont: 40 companies
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for homeowners who are looking to save money.
+With discount oil companies, in exchange for lower prices, you monitor the oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+A few of the 2 Vermont cash heating oil companies serving Vermont include BART Energy Llc and Jam Fuel Llc.

 Vermont Heating Oil Delivery Overview